 About the Fund

-The goal of the Cultural Facilities Fund is to increase investments from both the public sector and the private sector to support the sound planning and development of cultural facilities in Massachusetts.
+The goal of CFF is to increase investments from both the public and private sector to support the sound planning and development of cultural facilities.
+All grants from the Fund have a 1:1 cash match requirement.

 Advisory Committee Members